 How to make a DIY gingerbread house dog toy.
 In preparation for Christmas, we’re having some creative fun designing and sewing a gingerbread house dog toy.
-Squeakers are, as always, optional but highly recommended by Humphrey for a very happy howlidays indeed!
+Look at that happy little Humphrey elf!
+Squeakers are, as always, optional but highly recommended by Humphrey for a very happy howlidays indeed.
 Humphrey likes to sing along with his squeaky toys.
 Canine carolling requests, anyone?

 Sewing DIY Dog Toys